alexcheng1982/docker-magento2/README.md

 ### Usage

 After Magento 2 is installed, open a browser and navigate to `http://local.magento/`.
 For admin access, navigate to `http://local.magento/admin/` and log in using the admin username and password specified in the `env` file.
 Default admin username and password are `admin` and `magentorocks1`, respectively.
+Two-factor authentication is disabled.

 ### Running on Windows